Philip Labonte

-Philip Steven Labonte (born April 15, 1975) is an American singer, best known as the lead singer of the metalcore band All That Remains.
+Philip Steven Labonte (born April 15, 1975) is an American singer, best known as the lead singer of the heavy metal band All That Remains.
 He is the former lead vocalist for Shadows Fall and filled in for Killswitch Engage in early 2010, as well as for Five Finger Death Punch in late 2016.

 Early life

 Labonte was born on April 15th, 1975 in Chicopee, Massachusetts.
 He grew up in a military family; his father served in the U.S Air Force, his uncle served in the military, and both of his grandfathers served in World War II.
 In his youth, he would listen to hits from the 1950s and 1960s while he sat in the back of his parents’ car.
 As a teenager, he started to become a fan of brutal death metal, listening to bands like Cannibal Corpse, Exhumed and Gorguts.